venomaze/regex-test/README.md

 The options are:

 - **timeout**: The timeout for regular expression tests in milliseconds.
 (Default to 1000)
-- **safeRegexOnly**: If true, throw an error if the regex is potentially catastrophic exponential-time.
+- **safeRegexOnly**: If true, throw an error if the regex is a potentially catastrophic exponential-time regular expression.
 (Default to false)